How to Keep Rodents out of the Garden

 Rodents can colonize compost piles, garden beds, ornamental plantings and lawns.
 Once they infest your yard, they’ll continue to seek even better accommodations, especially as winter arrives.
 They often find entrances into houses, sheds and garages through tiny openings.
 While gophers generally remain in outdoor colonies, rats and mice prefer the warmth found within houses.
 If rats and mice are left unchecked in the garden, they may seek shelter inside your home.

-How can you tell if rodents are a problem in your garden?
+How to tell if rodents are a problem in your garden?
 Look for the following signs:

 - You see them: Aside from activity in your yard and garden, rats often travel on top of power lines, especially at dawn and dusk.
 Watch for rats along fences and trees, too.